Definition of Injury

 Aboriginal and Torres Strait Islander peoples in WA were hospitalised due to intentional self-harm at a rate of 3.0 per 1,000 people, which was lower than the National Aboriginal and Torres Strait Islander peoples rate of 3.2 hospitalisations per 1,000 people, between July 2013 to June 2015.2

-Higher rates of suicide and self-harm to Aboriginal and Torres Strait Islander peoples compared to non-Aboriginal Australians has been attributed to social factors associated with colonisation, policies that enabled racial discrimination, and the breakdown of culture including; social isolation18, socioeconomic disadvantage18,19, limited access to culturally appropriate services5,19, transgenerational trauma5, alcohol misuse19, regional residency19, violence19,2018 As a protective factor, Aboriginal and Torres Strait Islander culture and community has shown to be a large influence in preventing suicide and self-harm, this includes strong family bonds and community connectivity.21
+Higher rates of suicide and self-harm to Aboriginal and Torres Strait Islander peoples compared to non-Aboriginal Australians has been attributed to social factors associated with colonisation, policies that enabled racial discrimination, and the breakdown of culture including; social isolation18, socioeconomic disadvantage18,19, limited access to culturally appropriate services5,19, transgenerational trauma5, alcohol misuse19, regional residency19, violence19,20 and poor mental and physical health.18 As a protective factor, Aboriginal and Torres Strait Islander culture and community has shown to be a large influence in preventing suicide and self-harm, this includes strong family bonds and community connectivity.21

 The Aboriginal and Torres Strait Islander population in WA experienced higher transportation hospitalisations (4.2 per 1,000 people) compared to the National Aboriginal and Torres Strait Islander peoples population (3.6 per 1,000 people) from July 2013 to June 2015.12 In 2016, land transport was the sixth highest cause of fatality for Aboriginal and Torres Strait Islander peoples (23 fatalities), compared to non-Aboriginal people ranked twenty first.16 Contributing factors associated with higher rates of transport mortality for Aboriginal and Torres Strait Islander peoples include speeding5, unsurfaced roads5, long travel distances5, lower seatbelt use22 and driving in vehicles with lower safety standards.22